Skip to main content

 Does hospice only serve people who have been diagnosed with cancer?

-Where are services provided?
+Where are services hospice provided?

 Is hospice a place where the terminally ill go to die?